CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert Sells 13,994 Shares

-CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of CarGurus stock in a transaction that occurred on Monday, May 17th.
-The stock was sold at an average price of $28.02, for a total transaction of $392,111.88.
-Following the transaction, the chairman now directly owns 1,171,921 shares in the company, valued at $32,837,226.42.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of the stock in a transaction that occurred on Friday, May 21st.
+The stock was sold at an average price of $28.50, for a total value of $398,829.00.
+Following the completion of the transaction, the chairman now directly owns 1,120,085 shares of the company’s stock, valued at approximately $31,922,422.50.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.

 Langley Steinert also recently made the following trade(s):